julien-f/js-json-rpc/README.md

 ### Parsing

-The `parse()` function parse JSON-RPC messages.
+The `parse()` function parses, normalizes and validates JSON-RPC messages.

 These message can be either JS objects or JSON strings (they will be parsed automatically).

 This function may throws: